Fork me on GitHub

 1. The developer describes the request

-2. Relevant libraries are picked
+2. Relevant libraries are identified

 • Semantic search checks indexed bindex.json data and ranks libraries that best match the request.